 It is commonly touted for its antioxidant and anti-inflammatory effects.
 It could also help regulate blood sugar levels and have benefits for certain types of cancer.

-What’s more, ginseng may strengthen the immune system, enhance brain function, reduce fatigue, and improve symptoms of erectile dysfunction.
+What’s more, ginseng may strengthen the immune system, enhance brain function, reduce fatigue, and decrease inflammation.

 Ginseng can be consumed raw or lightly steamed.
 It can also easily be added to your diet as a supplement and is available in extract, capsule, or powder form.